 What Is Model Context Protocol (MCP)

-With MCP, you can review pricing, surface supplier information, check contract language, or run early compliance checks without signing into the Tropic app.
-You can also combine Tropic data with context from your own systems or external sources to get a more complete view of a contract or supplier.
+With MCP, you can review pricing, check contract language, surface supplier information, and run early compliance checks, all without signing into Tropic.
+You can also combine Tropic data with context from your own systems for a more complete view of any contract or supplier.

 Setting Up MCP

 You can use the Tropic MCP in any MCP-compatible AI tool.
 The steps below cover setup in two common tools, ChatGPT and Claude.
-Most customers use MCP directly through ChatGPT or Claude.
 Building custom internal solutions on top of Tropic MCP is also possible, but those setups are outside the scope of this guide.

 To use MCP, you need: